shashwatah/solbond/program/README.md

 To deploy the program:

-- Make sure your solana cli config is set to the endpoint you desire.
+- Make sure your Solana CLI config is set to the endpoint you desire.
 - Make sure your wallet has enough *_SOL_*, if not, airdrop what is needed.
 - Run the following command: